 - Oxygen Deprivation.
 Lack of oxygen at birth may be related to problems with the placenta, umbilical cord prolapse, preeclampsia or eclampsia, or excessive medication to the other.
 The long-term effects of oxygen deprivation in a newborn include the development of conditions like cerebral palsy, seizures, and attention deficit hyperactivity disorder.

 - Medical Malpractice.
 Doctors, nurses, and other members of a patient’s care team are supposed to be on the same page when it comes to delivering a baby and ensuring the baby and mother get the care they need to be as healthy as possible.
-Miscommunication, inexperience, and general neglect contribute to birth injuries.
+Unfortunately, miscommunication, inexperience, and general neglect contribute to birth injuries.

 Recovering Compensation for Birth Injuries in Illinois

 It’s important to note that your claim will need to be filed within the statute of limitations.
 While most medical malpractice claims in Illinois are limited to being filed within two years of the incident date, a plaintiff has eight years to file in the event of a birth injury.
 This is because anytime a minor is injured by a doctor, they have eight years to file suit—so long as they do not surpass their 22nd birthday.
-In the event of a disability, like cerebral palsy, the limitation period does not begin until the disability has been removed.
-Your lawyer will determine what the time limit is for your case, so you don’t have to worry about being rendered ineligible for compensation.
+In the event of a disability like cerebral palsy, the limitation period does not begin until the disability has been removed.
+Your lawyer will determine the time limit for your case, so you don’t have to worry about being rendered ineligible for compensation.

-Get Help from Thomas Law Offices
+Get Help From Thomas Law Offices

 Whether you’re ready to file a claim or you have questions about your options, we’re here to help.
 Contact our firm to schedule a case evaluation.
 We’ll go over what you’ve been through and help you determine how best to proceed to secure your future.